How to Apply

 Federal Student Aid (Grants, Work Study, and Loans, Including Parent PLUS)

 Complete the Free Application for Federal Student Aid (FAFSA) each year as soon as possible after October 1st for the upcoming school year.
-We recommend that the FAFSA be submitted online to the Federal Processor by completing the application at www.fafsa.ed.gov.
+It is recommended that the FAFSA be completed online at https://fafsa.gov/.
 Click below to watch the video for helpful tips:

-For students planning to attend USA, computers are available in the Financial Aid Office to be used for completing the FAFSA online.
+For students planning to attend USA, computers are available in the Office of Financial Aid to be used for completing the FAFSA.
 For more information, call (251) 460-6231.

 If interested in Federal Work-Study, be sure to check the box on the FAFSA.